Nathxniel/ppp/people/exe/etc/notes.md

     functionality that it is essentially useless.
   - salvia divinorum appears to have such a profoundly unique effect on the body that it inevitably leads CB activity
+  - lysergic acid diethylamide appears to have a profound effect on both the UB and CB

 ### rituals and prayer appear to be effective in updating UB
 conjecture: the more "important" something is to the UB, the more likely